JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 #endif
 ```

 This code should be 8 times faster than the one in Listing 1.
-Of course, the typical speedup wili much smaller.
+Unfortunately, because of the additional code, the typical speedup will be smaller.

 <!-- TODO: How much smaller? -->